 There is two variable in above commands which you may want to change.

-- Alias – better to keep it meaningful so in future you can quickly recognize.
+Alias – better to keep it meaningful so in future you can quickly recognize.
 I prefer to keep it as a domain name.

-- Filename – again, it’s good to keep the domain name.
+Filename – again, it’s good to keep the domain name.

-Pay attention to first and last name question.
+Pay attention to the first and last name question.
 This is a bit of misleading I think.
 It’s not your name but the domain name which you want to secure.

 Once you provide all the information, it will create a keystore file on a present working directory.